 If you're building your own cookie consent banner or using a third-party banner, make sure you follow these best practices from both a technical and a compliance perspective.

-Ideally, the content should be clear enough for any user to understand their options, which services and vendors are going to be tracking them, and why.
+The content of your notice should be clear enough for any visitor to understand their options, which services and vendors are going to be tracking them, and why.

-Example: We and our partners use technology such as cookies on our site to personalise content and ads, provide social media features, and analyse our traffic.
+Example: We and our partners use technology such as cookies on our site to personalize content and ads, provide social media features, and analyze our traffic.
 Click below to consent to the use of this technology across the web.

 For NextRoll in particular:

-- Reference the words “advertising” or “ads”, as well as “targeting” or “personalization”.
-Those are the foundational elements we use user data for, so we want to make sure users are clearly aware of that.
+- Reference the words “advertising” or “ads,” as well as “targeting” or “personalization.”
+These are the primary purposes for which NextRoll processes personal data, so visitors to your site[s] should be clearly aware of this purpose.

-In order to make sure the user has had a chance to exercise consent, we need to guarantee that they are presented with the visual notice before any tracking occurs.
+To make sure the visitor has had a chance to exercise consent, we need to guarantee that they are presented with the visual notice before any tracking occurs.

-For that, we ask you to make sure that you're waiting for a user action (click on "Yes" or "Allow", navigate to another page, etc), before you deploy your NextRoll Pixel.
+For this, make sure you're waiting for a visitor action (click on "Yes" or "Allow Cookies") before you deploy the NextRoll Pixel.

-Here's a checklist to help make sure your banner is compliant:
+Here's a checklist to help make sure your banner meets our best practices:

-Specific: State that cookies (technology) are being used for the purpose of advertising.
+- State that cookies are being used for advertising purposes.

-Sequenced: Consent must be collected prior to collecting data.
+- Sequence: Consent must be obtained prior to collecting data.